jostylr/role-dnd-hybrid/src/rules.md

 * Strength adds damage to melee weapon damage.
 This is factored in before the multiplier.
-* Constitution subtracts damage from each hit though not below 1 point of damage.
+* Constitution subtracts damage from each hit taken though not below 1 point of damage.
 It also reduces the cost of LP and SP by 3% per attribute point.
   This applies retroactively.
 * Intelligence and Wisdom each reduce the cost of MP by 2% per attribute